 There are three Filipino writing systems and alphabets in the country.
 The first one is the Baybayin or Alibata, which is the earliest form of writing and the pre-colonial writing script in the country.
 The ancient people in the country used the Baybayin during the 16th and 17th centuries.

-The last one is the Modern Filipino Alphabet, and it is the same with Abakada, but the letters c f j ñ q v x and z are added.
+The last one is the Modern Filipino Alphabet, which is the same as Abakada, but the letters c f j ñ q v x, and z are added.
 You can also learn the Tagalog alphabet with the Ling app.
 It’s free to download from Google Play and the App Store.

-Below are the examples of the Filipino writing system and Filipino Alphabet:
+Below are examples of the Filipino writing system and Filipino Alphabet: